Is Benjamin Moore Revere Pewter the Best Warm Gray Cabinet Color?

 The 3 Undertones of Gray You NEED to Consider!

-Revere Pewter has an LRV of 55.77 which means it’s a light depth paint colour, but ooooo, it’s darn close to being a light-medium depth as it has a bit more meat on its bones.
+Revere Pewter has an LRV of 55.05, which means it’s a light-depth paint color, but it’s darn close to being a light-medium depth as it has a bit more meat on its bones.

 Benjamin Moore Revere Pewter, grey paint colour on painted cabinets.
 Client photo.
 White quartz countertop and subway tile backsplash.
 Kylie M Interiors Edesign

-Revere Pewter is regular strength in the above kitchen, countertop unknown
+Revere Pewter is regular strength in the above kitchen; the countertop is unknown.

-However, you might find that via the sheen of cabinet paint (recommended SATIN finish), the colour can appear a bit lighter than you expect, especially if you’ve seen Revere Pewter on walls (in a matte or eggshell finish).
-For this reason, I OFTEN suggest darkening Revere Pewter by 25% or 50% – heck, get samples made up of both.
+However, you might find that the sheen of cabinet paint (the recommended satin finish) makes the Revere Pewter appear a bit lighter than you expect, especially if you’ve seen it on walls (in a matte or eggshell finish).
+For this reason, I often suggest darkening Revere Pewter by 25% or 50% – heck, get samples made up of both.
 Painting kitchen cabinets is a MASSIVE PROJECT; it’s well worth taking your time with sampling!

-In this next beautiful kitchen by Lewis Remodelling, the Revere Pewter cabinets are darkened by 25%…
+In this next beautiful kitchen by Lewis Remodelling and Kylie M Interiors, the Revere Pewter cabinets are darkened by 25%…

 Kitchen with mural in eating nook.
 Cabinets painted Benjamin Moore Revere Pewter, warm gray, darkened, Caesarstone Statuario Nuvo white quartz countertop, wood island & floor.
 Kylie M Edesi